-- The selected character displays solid, and the next character is highlighted. - 5.
-Select the remaining digits in the DTC in the same way, pressing the DTC/FF button to confirm each digit.
-When you have selected all the DTC digits, press the ENTER ← button to view the DTC definition. - 6.
-When you have finished viewing the DTC definition, use the UP and DOWN buttons, as necessary, to highlight Back, then press the ENTER button to return to the Enter DTC screen and enter additional DTCs; or, press the M button to return to the Main Menu.
+Press M for Main Menu - The selected character displays solid, and the next character is highlighted. - 6.
+When you have finished viewing the DTC definition, use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Back, then press the ENTER ← button to return to the Enter DTC screen and enter additional DTCs; or, press the M button to return to the Main Menu.

 If a definition for the DTC you entered is not available, an advisory message shows on the Scan Tool's display.
-Use the UP and DOWN buttons, as necessary, to highlight Back, then press the ENTER button to return to the Enter DTC screen and enter additional DTCs; or, press the M button to return to the Main Menu.
+Use the UP and DOWN buttons, as necessary, to highlight Back, then press the ENTER button to return to the Enter DTC screen and enter additional DTCs; or, press the ${\it M}$ button to return to the Main Menu.